ArchiveTeam/wpull/doc/usage.rst

 The filename of the PhantomJS executable must be on the PATH environment variable.

-.. warning:: Wpull communicates insecurely with PhantomJS on localhost with TCP sockets.
+.. warning:: Wpull uses an HTTP proxy insecurely with PhantomJS on localhost.

-    It is possible for another user, on the same machine as Wpull, to send bogus requests to the HTTP proxy or RPC server.
-Wpull, however, does *not* expose the HTTP proxy or PRC server outside to the net.
+    It is possible for another user, on the same machine as Wpull, to send bogus requests to the HTTP proxy.
+Wpull, however, does *not* expose the HTTP proxy outside to the net.

 Options